 When the services or property stolen are worth more than $25,000, a person can be charged with a Class 2 felony.
 This felony conviction can result in a maximum 12-year sentence served in a state facility or seven years of probation.

-Defenses Against Grand Theft Charges
+Defenses Against Arizona Theft Charges

-There are a number of defense strategies that criminal defense lawyers can use when representing you against grand theft charges.
+There are a number of defense strategies that criminal defense lawyers can use when representing you against theft charges.
 The most common defenses against theft crime charges include:

 - The individual took the property with the owner’s consent.